krisnova/.net/content/posts/linux-accept-queues.md

 ---

 All complex systems can, and in my opinion should, be modelled and reasoned about as a collection of queues, caches, connections, and workers.
+In Linux, this type of abstract modeling is not only just a good idea, it reflects quite literally how the kernel is built.

 ```goat
                Inbound Connections